 GeneCards Summary for NR3C1 Gene

 NR3C1 (Nuclear Receptor Subfamily 3, Group C, Member 1 (Glucocorticoid Receptor)) is a Protein Coding gene.
-Diseases associated with NR3C1 include glucocorticoid resistance and corticosteroid-binding globulin deficiency.
+Diseases associated with NR3C1 include glucocorticoid resistance and lymphosarcoma.
 Among its related pathways are Glucocorticoid receptor regulatory network and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
-GO annotations related to this gene include sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is AR.

 UniProtKB/Swiss-Prot Summary for NR3C1 Gene

 Receptor for glucocorticoids (GC).
 Has a dual mode of action: as a transcription factor that binds to glucocorticoid response elements (GRE), both for nuclear and mitochondrial DNA, and as a modulator of other transcription factors.
 Affects inflammatory responses, cellular proliferation and differentiation in target tissues.
 Could act as a coactivator for STAT5-dependent transcription upon growth hormone (GH) stimulation and could reveal an essential role of hepatic GR in the control of body growth.
 Involved in chromatin remodeling.
 May play a negative role in adipogenesis through the regulation of lipolytic and antilipogenic genes expression.